Astrometry meets Pulsar Timing Arrays: Synergies for Gravitational Wave Detection: Fisher forecasts

-Specialising to the case where $p_0$ and $p_1$ correspond to monopole and dipole as in eq \eqref{est2ddef}, in the noise dominated limit with \mbox{$N_{ab}^{ij} = \sigma^2 \delta_{ab}\delta^{ij}$}, we obtain the Fisher matrix $\fc$ for the estimators Hence, {in the noise-dominated regime}, the Fisher matrix depends only on the ORF to the monopole and dipole of the SGWB, discussed in Section \ref{sec:theory_ORF}.
-The error in determining the individual parameters $p_i$ we are interested in is given by $\Delta p_i = \sqrt{[\fc^{-1}]_{ii}}$.
+where $i,j$ run from 0 to 1.} In the noise dominated limit with a diagonal noise covariance matrix \mbox{$N_{ab}^{ij} = \sigma^2_N \delta_{ab}\delta^{ij}$}, we obtain the Fisher matrix $\fc$ for $p_0, p_1$ as Hence, in the noise-dominated regime, the Fisher matrix depends only on the ORF of the monopole and dipole of the SGWB, discussed in Section \ref{sec:theory_ORF}.

 The entries of the Fisher matrix \eqref{eq:astro_fisher} simplify under certain hypothesis.
 For example, we find the following scaling relations which hold in the limit of large $N_\mathrm{star}\gg 100$ stars distributed uniformly across the sky (see Figure \ref{fig:Tr_scaling}):